Greece Moments Greece Moments

 Thermal pool at Loutraki Beach

-On a hill opposite Kolona was once the ancient capital of the island, Vryokastro.
-From the main road from Merichas to Chora, a path leads to the complex, which is only recommended to be explored by history buffs, as little remains of the former acropolis (12th century BC to 6th century AD).
-On the other hand, the view of the bay from above is particularly spectacular.
+On a hill opposite Kolona once stood the ancient capital of the island, Vryokastro.
+From the main road from Merichas to Chora, a path leads to the complex, which is really only worth exploring for history buffs, as little remains of the former acropolis (12th century BC to 6th century AD).
+That said, the view over the bay from up here is particularly spectacular.

 Vryokastro ancient site kythnos